Enid Lyons Biography

-Birthday: July 9, 1897
+Birthday: July 9, 1897 (Cancer)

-Born in: Smithton
+Born In: Smithton

 Enid Lyons was the first woman to be elected to the Australian House of Representatives.
 A popular politician, she was also the first woman appointed to the federal Cabinet.
 Prior to becoming a politician in her own right, she was the wife of the Prime Minister of Australia, Joseph Lyons.
 As the wife of the prime minister, she was involved in several official duties and party campaigning, and is regarded as the most committed prime ministerial wife in Australian political history.
 The mother of 12 children, she managed to fulfill her official responsibilities in the most efficient way along with managing her huge family.
 Born as the daughter of an ambitious woman who harbored great dreams for her daughter, Enid was sent to good schools and encouraged to pursue a professional education.
 She received her training from Teacher's Training College and became a teacher.
 Eventually she married Joseph Lyons, a prominent politician who rose to become the prime minister.
 Following her husband’s death, she ventured into politics herself and was able to establish herself as a successful politician.
 A skilled speaker, she gave speeches on several topics, many of which were of particular relevance to women, and also on topics of national relevance.
 She remained active even after retiring from politics and served as a commissioner of the Australian Broadcasting Corporation during her later years.